What Are Automated Roof Assessments? A Simple Guide

 The real power of an AI inspection lies in its ability to spot problems that are nearly invisible to a human inspector.
 The software can identify subtle patterns of granule loss, early-stage cracks, or minor material defects that often signal bigger issues on the horizon.
 Some inspection drones are also equipped with thermal cameras that detect temperature variations across your roof.
 These temperature differences can reveal hidden moisture trapped beneath your shingles or gaps in your insulation, long before a leak ever shows up on your ceiling.
 This allows you to address potential problems proactively, saving you from costly and unexpected repairs down the road.

-The Process: What to Expect During an Inspection
+What to Expect During Your Inspection

 The inspection process is straightforward and minimally invasive.
 A certified pilot will arrive at your property and operate a drone, like a Skydio 2, to fly a precise, automated path over your roof.
 The flight itself is usually quick, often completed in under 30 minutes, without anyone needing to set foot on your shingles.
 Once the images are captured, they are uploaded to the analysis platform.
 The AI gets to work, scanning every photo for damage and anomalies.
 Within a short time, you receive a detailed, actionable report that highlights and labels every point of concern, giving you a clear and documented overview of your roof’s condition.